hakierspejs/long-season/README.md

 ## How it's working?

-Basically: users are adding MAC addresses of their devices to their profile and administrator of `long-season` has to check online devices at his local network (you can achieve this with `nmap`) and send them to specified endpoint.
+Basically: users are adding MAC addresses of their devices to their profile and administrator of `long-season` has to check online devices at his local network (you can achieve this with `nmap`) and send their MAC addresses to specified endpoint.
 That's it folks.
 For more question check [FAQ](./docs/FAQ.md) or open new issue.

 ## Installing